-In PY 16 and subsequent years, PDA will monitor on a quarterly basis the number of individuals afforded priority of service against prior year quarterly data to strive for continuous improvement.
-PY 15 Quarter 3 data indicates the following service levels for individuals afforded priority of service: Veterans-137 participants or 19% of total participants served; Persons 65 and older- 236 participants or 32% of total participants served; Persons with Limited English Proficiency-31 participants or 4% of total participants served; Persons with Low Literacy Skills-53 participants or 7% of total participants served; Persons residing in rural areas-155 participants or 22% of total participants served; Persons with Low Employment Prospects-600 participants or 84% of total participants served; Persons who Failed to Find Employment through WIOA Services-112 participants or 16% of total participants served; and Persons who are homeless or at risk of homelessness-424 participants or 59% of total participants served.
-PDA will also work with its Census Data staff in PY 16 to determine if there are any specific census data sets for these priority factors for individuals age 55 and older or on a statewide total population.
+In PY 16 and subsequent years, the PA Department of Aging (PDA) will monitor on a quarterly basis the number of individuals afforded priority of service against prior year quarterly data to strive for continuous improvement.
+PY 16 Quarter 3 data indicates the following service levels for individuals afforded priority of service: Veterans-101 participants or 18 percent of total participants served; Persons 65 and older- 197 participants or 342 percent of total participants served; Persons with Disabilities-144 participants or 25 percent of total participants served; Persons with Limited English Proficiency-25 participants or 4 percent of total participants served; Persons with Low Literacy Skills-59 participants or 10 percent of total participants served; Persons residing in rural areas-139 participants or 24 percent of total participants served; Persons with Low Employment Prospects-526 participants or 91 percent of total participants served; Persons who Failed to Find Employment through WIOA Services-108 participants or 19 percent of total participants served; and Persons who are homeless or at risk of homelessness-308 participants or 53 percent of total participants served.
+PDA is working with its Census data staff to determine if there are any specific Census data sets for these priority factors for individuals age 55 and older or on a statewide total population.
 PDA can then gauge if it is serving these populations in proportion to the statewide percentages for each individual priority factor.

-The ratio of eligible individuals in each service area to the total eligible population in the state.
-(20 CFR 641.325(a))
+The ratio of eligible individuals in each service area to the total eligible population in the state (20 CFR 641.325(a)).

-Please refer to Appendix XII which shows the statewide total number of eligible individuals under 125 percent of the poverty level (450,699) and the number of individuals under 125 percent of the poverty level for each county.
-This data was obtained from the U.S. Bureau of Census, 2009-2013 American Community Survey.
+Please refer to Appendix XI, which shows the statewide total number of eligible individuals under 125 percent of the poverty level (450,699) and the number of individuals under 125 percent of the poverty level for each county.
+This data was obtained from the U.S. Census Bureau, 2009-2013 American Community Survey.

-The relative distribution of eliqible individuals who reside in urban and rural areas within the state.
+The relative distribution of eligible individuals who reside in urban and rural areas within the state.

-The statewide distribution of eligible individuals who reside in rural and urban areas is 20 percent and 80 percent respectively.
-This data was obtained from the U.S. Bureau of Census, 2009-2013 American Community Survey.
-Based on the final FY 14-15 quarterly progress reports for the Department of Aging and the 9 national SCSEP sponsors, 20 percent of the participants served resided in rural area and 80 percent resided in urban areas.
+The statewide distribution of eligible individuals who reside in rural and urban areas is 20 percent and 80 percent, respectively.
+This data was obtained from the U.S. Census Bureau, 2009-2013 American Community Survey.
+Based on the final FY 15-16 quarterly progress reports for the PA Department of Aging and the 9 national SCSEP sponsors, 21percent of the participants served resided in rural area and 79 percent resided in urban areas.

-The relative distribution of eligible individuals who have the greatest economic need.
+The relative distribution of eligible individuals who have the greatest economic need

-According to data from the U.S. Bureau of Census, 2009-2013 American Community Survey, there were 450,699 individuals in the commonwealth who were age 55 and older and whose incomes were below 125 percent of the poverty level.
+According to data from the U.S. Census Bureau, 2009-2013 American Community Survey, there were 450,699 individuals in the commonwealth who were age 55 and older and whose incomes were below 125 percent of the poverty level.
 Of this total, 303,760 individuals had incomes below the poverty level.
 Thus, 67 percent of the SCSEP eligible population in the commonwealth was determined to have the greatest economic need (below poverty).
-Based on the final FY 14-15 quarterly progress reports for the Department of Aging and the 9 national SCSEP sponsors, 89 percent of the participants served were below the poverty level.
-The percent of individuals served by the Department of Aging and nine national SCSEP operators in the commonwealth in FY 14-15 who were below the poverty level (89 percent) exceeded the statewide percentage of eligible individuals that are below the poverty level (67 percent).
+Based on the final FY 15-16 quarterly progress reports for the Department of Aging and the nine national SCSEP sponsors, 87 percent of the participants served were below the poverty level.
+The percent of individuals served by the Department of Aging and nine national SCSEP operators in the commonwealth in FY 15-16 who were below the poverty level (87 percent) exceeded the statewide percentage of eligible individuals that are below the poverty level (67 percent).

-The relative distribution of eligible individuals who are minorities.
+The relative distribution of eligible individuals who are minorities